-While we won’t know the answers to whether the Lions will be contenders until the end of September at the earliest, the roster as it is constructed now could give some clues.
-And that’s how we’ll view the Lions as we preview them by position for training camp, concluding today with specialists.
+While we won't know the answers to whether the Lions will be contenders until the end of September at the earliest, the roster as it is constructed now could give clues.
+And that's how we'll view the Lions as we preview them by position for training camp, continuing today with the defensive line.

 What the Lions have: Ezekiel Ansah (defensive end), Haloti Ngata (defensive tackle), A'Shawn Robinson (defensive tackle), Devin Taylor (defensive end), Brandon Copeland, Deonte Gibson, Wallace Gilberry, Louis Palmer, Anthony Zettel, Stefan Charles, Kerry Hyder, Caraun Reid, Khyri Thornton, Tyrunn Walker, Gabe Wright